routerlogln.com

 Note: Before updating, confirm that your router is online.

-4. Modify the Wireless Channel
+4. Adjust the Wireless Channel

-• Navigate to Wireless Settings.
+• Go to Wireless Settings.

-• Switch to a less congested channel, such channels 1, 6, or 11 on 2.4GHz.
+• Change to a less crowded channel, like 2.4GHz channels 1, 6, or 11.

 A single router might not be enough if your area is too big or has a lot of walls.
 Netgear provides mesh systems such as Orbi and compatible Wi-Fi extenders.